(1) The purpose of this section is to establish a uniform process for purveyors to:

 (D) For systems serving one thousand or more total connections, a description of the seasonal variations in consumption patterns of each customer class defined by the purveyor.

-(iii) Designated land use, zoning, future population, and water demand for a consecutive six-year and twenty-year planning period within the water system's service area.
+(iii) Designated land use, zoning, population, and water demand within the water system's service area for the plan approval period, and at least a twenty-year planning period.

 (c) Demand forecasts, developed under WAC 246-290-221

-, for a consecutive six-year and twenty-year planning period.
+, for the plan approval period, and at least a twenty-year planning period.
 These shall show future use with and without savings expected from the system's water use efficiency program.

-(d) For systems serving one thousand or more total connections, a demand forecast projecting demand if the measures deemed cost-effective per WAC 246-290-810
+(d) For systems serving one thousand or more total connections, a demand forecast for the plan approval period and at least a twenty-year planning period that projects demand if the measures deemed cost-effective per WAC 246-290-810

 (e) System analysis, including: